yuanwu2017/llm-d-infra/quickstart/examples/pd-disaggregation/README.md

 - This example demonstrates how to deploy Llama-70B using vLLM's P/D disaggregation support with NIXL.
 - This "path" has been validated on an 8xH200 cluster with infiniband networking.

-> WARNING: We are still investigating and optimizing performance for other hardware and networing clusters.
+> WARNING: We are still investigating and optimizing performance for other hardware and networking configurations.

-In this example, we will demonstrate a deplyment of `Llama-3.3-70B-Instruct-Fp8` with:
+In this example, we will demonstrate a deployment of `Llama-3.3-70B-Instruct-Fp8` with:
 - 4 TP=1 Prefill Workers
 - 1 TP=4 Decode Worker